 At Buy Box Experts, we’ve talked with far too many brands that still haven’t designated someone on their teams to be responsible for regularly tracking what’s happening to the brand on Amazon.
 Just because the brand’s leadership team hasn’t explicitly chosen to launch on Amazon doesn’t mean there isn’t a lot of activity already under way on Amazon that’s currently impacting the brand.

 In the rest of this post, I’ll discuss why Amazon should be top of mind for brands—and how they should be rethinking the role of the Amazon channel in their overall business strategy.
-In the next post, we’ll talk about the importance of good channel governance.
-We’ll also review some best practices brands can use to capitalize on the sales opportunities offered by Amazon while protecting themselves from the noise and commotion of a channel occupied by millions of sellers, hundreds of millions of consumers, and more than a billion product listings.
+In the next post, I’ll talk about the importance of good channel governance.
+I’ll also review some best practices brands can use to capitalize on the sales opportunities offered by Amazon while protecting themselves from the noise and commotion of a channel occupied by millions of sellers, hundreds of millions of consumers, and more than a billion product listings.

 Brands: Why Amazon Presents 2 Big Opportunities Today